What Is a Root Canal, Really?

 Posted on October 16, 2018

 A common saying is that something is ‘as fun as a root canal’.
-We immediately recoil as we imagine someone making holes in our teeth with power tools.
+We immediately recoil as we imagine someone making holes in your teeth with power tools.
 But is that really what it’s like?
 What do you really know about root canals?
 Let’s go into some more detail about this important procedure.

-More than 15 million root canal procedures are performed each year on people with an infected or decaying teeth.
+More than 15 million root canal procedures are performed each year on people with an infected or decaying tooth.
 When this decay takes hold, it spreads everywhere in your tooth, including the pulp, the nerves, and even the bone and surrounding teeth if you’re not careful.

 If you experience: